OctopusDeploy/docs/docs/administration/authentication/okta-authentication.md

 ![](okta-authentication/okta-view-logs.png)

-### Double and Triple Check Your Configuration {#Oktaauthentication-DoubleandTriplecheckyourconfiguration}
+### Double and triple check your configuration {#Oktaauthentication-DoubleandTriplecheckyourconfiguration}

 Unfortunately security-related configuration is sensitive to everything.
 Make sure: